 The Company is party to a management contract.
-Minimum contract commitments remaining under the agreement are approximately \$660,000, including \$220,000 due within one year.
-Upon the occurrence of certain events such as a change in control, the contract requires payment of up to \$1,000,000.
-As a triggering event has not taken place, the contingent payment has not been reflected in these financial statements.
+Upon the occurrence of certain events such as a change in control, the contract requires payments of up to approximately \$2,600,000.
+As a triggering event has not taken place, the contingent payments have not been reflected in these financial statements.
+(See Note 10).